 Alkalies

-Best for removing grease and oil, alkalies are such common products as soap, detergent, ammonia, bleach, borax, trisodium phosphate (TSP) and washing soda.
+Best for removing grease and oil, alkalies are found in such common products as soap, detergent, ammonia, bleach, borax, trisodium phosphate (TSP) and washing soda.
 Alkaline cleaners work because they neutralize the fatty acids in grease, grease or tobacco smoke, body oils and other sources.

 entry continues below ↓